Biden's Fourth of July celebrations clouded by a gnawing concern over the Delta variant of Covid-19 - KESQ

 By Kevin Liptak and Kaitlan Collins, CNN

-When President Joe Biden welcomes 1,000 essential workers and military personnel on the South Lawn this weekend to mark Independence Day, it will fulfill — and even exceed — his prediction from March that July 4th gatherings this year would look more like they used to.
+When President Joe Biden welcomed 1,000 essential workers and military personnel on the South Lawn this weekend to mark Independence Day, it fulfilled — and even exceeded — his prediction from March that July 4th gatherings this year would look more like they used to.

 In private meetings, Biden has questioned advisers about the broader impact the highly contagious variant could have on the US, according to people present.
 He still receives a daily report on case rates, the number of deaths and the prevalence of variants.
 Officials have stressed that vaccinated people are safe, while those who are unvaccinated are the most at risk.